When Protective Orders Are Issued

 Obtaining a final protective order is a two-step process.
 You can obtain an immediate temporary protective order upon proper application to the court.
 Such temporary orders will expire within a couple of weeks, so a hearing for final order will need to be scheduled within that time.

 At a hearing for a final protective order, the court will expect to hear evidence regarding the family violence that has occurred and why you believe that family violence is likely to occur again in the future.
-Weinman & Associates can represent you at this hearing and present evidence supporting your case.
+Weinman & Associates, P.C. can represent you at this hearing and present evidence supporting your case.

-The Consequences of Protective Orders
+The Consequences Of Protective Orders

-During the hearing, their may be a number of other issues to be decided.
-If the subject of the order must leave a joint residence, arrangements must be made for removing the person's possessions from the premises.
+During the hearing, there may be a number of other issues to be decided.
+If the subject of the order must leave a joint residence, arrangements must be made for removing the person’s possessions from the premises.
 If the person retains parental rights regarding a child, a means to exchange the child must be determined.
 In a subsequent hearing, the parent may also lose his or her child custody or visitation rights.

-Defending Against Allegations of Abuse
+Defending Against Allegations Of Abuse

 During a divorce or child custody dispute, one party may seek an advantage by making false or exaggerated claims of domestic violence.